geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

 Notice that section numbering is automatic, so there is no need to include numbering in your sections' titles.
 Subsections (numbered 2.1, 2.2, etc.) can be achieved with `\subsection{}`.

-***Challenge*** Include three sections in your article, entitled 'Food & Drink', 'Furniture', and 'Mathematics'.
+***Challenge:*** Include three sections in your article, entitled 'Food & Drink', 'Furniture', and 'Mathematics'.
 Under the Food & Drink section, include the subsections 'Fruit', and 'Vegetables'.
 Under the 'Fruit' subsection, include two further subsections entitled 'Citrus Fruit', and 'Berries'.
 Experiment with further sectioning.